 Asbestos was commonly used in building material through the 1980s, so there could be between 1 and 10 percent asbestos within your popcorn texture.
 Luckily, there are ways you can diagnose this problem yourself.

 Step one: Purchase an Asbestos Testing Kit.
-You can find one on Amazon for only $30.55.
+You can find one on Amazon.

 Step two: Follow its instructions to remove a small sample of popcorn texture.

 Step three: Mail the sample to a testing lab.
 You will receive a certificate with the results.